SakshiSatpathy/ReadMe/README.md

 # ReadMe
 Computer Science Projects' Description

-This Github has private code from homework, labs and projects from the following classes taken at UC Berkeley: Compsci C100 (Principles and Techniques of Data Science), CompSci 61B (Data Structures), CompSci 61A (Structure and Interpretation of Computer Programs).
+This Github (SakshiSatpathy) has private code from homework, labs and projects from the following classes taken at UC Berkeley: Compsci C100 (Principles and Techniques of Data Science), CompSci 61B (Data Structures), CompSci 61A (Structure and Interpretation of Computer Programs).

 Selected Projects: